webfixlab/multiple-products-to-cart-for-woocommerce/readme.txt

 **FEATURES**

 * NEW!
 Select columns for each table
 * NEW!
+Sort table by categories and tags on clicking them
+* NEW!
 Better mobile friendly table
 * Skip products
 * Groups product supported